The Best New-Baby Gift? A Home-Cooked Meal

 Nursing at hours that I shudder to remember having been awake, I was parched and ravenous in a way that was familiar to me only from long-distance running.
 It required odd forms of nourishment—mainly in the form of snacks I could eat one-handed.
 There were a lot of Larabars and even more bananas.
 One night, at 3 a.m., my husband ordered a two-pound bag of teriyaki beef jerky for us online.
 Somehow, it was gone within the week.
 By the time we deflated and stored the yoga ball we had spent months bouncing on with aching backs while holding our daughter, I hoped to never see it again.

 Some of my most vivid and joyful memories of this disorienting time are of the meals my friends generously dropped off for me.
-During a period of exhaustion, intense hunger and heightened hormones, the normally pleasant experience of eating a nourishing meal registered as an acute pleasure—one I haven’t forgotten two years later.
+During a period of exhaustion, intense hunger and heightened hormones, the normally pleasant experience of eating a nourishing meal registered as an acute pleasure—one I haven’t forgotten years later.

-My daughter was born in June 2020.
+My daughter was born in the summer of 2020, at the height of pandemic lockdown.
 By the time she arrived, our midwives were the only people outside of my family to have set foot in our apartment for months.
 New baby aside, it was a stressful, isolated and surreal time.
 We had always taken pleasure in cooking for ourselves.
 But even before becoming parents, things had gotten kind of strange.
 Like many people in the early days of the pandemic, we’d started buying enormous quantities of food in fewer trips to the shop, stockpiling dried beans and canned tomatoes—a habit I still haven’t quite managed to shake.
 In late pregnancy, while the rest of the world discovered sourdough, I found I had less and less energy to cook.
 Then, with a newborn in the house, there wasn’t a chance of anyone cracking open a cookbook.

 When friends came by to drop off meals in those early postpartum days, I sometimes managed to greet them in our garden, unshowered and dishevelled in my bathrobe.
 We donned our masks and stood six feet apart.
 There were no hugs to be had, and no one held our new daughter.
 Instead, we lifted her up, Simba-style, for admiration.
 We laughed, but it was lonely and, perhaps most of all, uncanny.